sheetslab/rheotaxis/README.md

 # Microflume flow calibration
 The python code for calibrating the flow rate is available under "CalibrationVideos-checkpoint.ipynb".

-# Custom rheotaxis feature extraction

-SimBa extracts features from the pose estimation output obtained after tracking with DeepLabCut.
-Features correspond to specific characteristics of the rheotaixs behavior that we look forward to quantify.
-To quantify rheotaxis features, we have defined specific features encoding mean angle orientation, velocity, acceleration, for instance.
-Those features are encoded as vectors and compose curated metrics such as distance between different labels in the body parts of the fish.
-The custom script to be imported in SimBa can be found in this repository under ""

 # rheotaxis behavioral data analysis
 Protocol and code files for the Rheotaxis Behavioral Set up (Newton & al. 2023).